 - A mental health professional who addresses ADHD and ASD;

 See Also: Adhd and Anxiety

-Work with your medical team to develop a treatment plan that is appropriate for your developmental stages.
+Work with your medical team to develop a treatment plan appropriate for your developmental stages.
 It might involve both autistic behavior treatment and ADHD medication.
-According to some specialists, ADHD medication is vital for children who have both illnesses.
+Some specialists believe ADHD medication is vital for children with both illnesses.
 ADHD medications may assist with some autism symptoms that overlap with ADHD, such as being hyper, aggressive, or inattentive.
 Although neither disorder has a cure, numerous therapies and drugs can assist individuals in making progress in areas that individuals find difficult.